 Shermaine: Yes we do.
 In fact, our infant rooms are very popular among parents.
 They are large and stocked with high-quality materials and rooms for multiple needs.
 We have facilities for breastfeeding mothers, changing rooms for parents, a napping area and a baby gym area, to allow all tots to reach their developmental milestones in a safe, healthy, and comfortable environment.

 Shermaine: I feel that the curriculum is very well structured and able to meet the developmental needs of pre-schoolers.
-Mulberry has a dedicated team of curricular experts who integrate the best of global curriculum and educational pedagogies, e.g. Multiple Intelligences, Reggio Emilia, and Habits of Mind.
-Mulberry has also won awards, such as the “Best of the Best Preschool Award 2015” from Parents World magazine, where it was voted “Best in Promoting Positive Learning”.
+Mulberry Learning has a dedicated team of curricular experts who integrate the best of global curriculum and educational pedagogies, e.g. Multiple Intelligences, Reggio Emilia, and Habits of Mind.
+Mulberry Learning has also won multiple awards, such as the “Best of the Best Preschool Award 2015” from Parents World magazine, where it was voted “Best in Promoting Positive Learning”.

-Another interesting aspect is that Mulberry is also the first and only preschool network in Singapore and the world to offer “Habits of Mind” to pre-schoolers.
+Another interesting aspect is that Mulberry Learning is also the first and only preschool network in Singapore and the world to offer “Habits of Mind” to pre-schoolers.
 I feel that instilling the right positive thinking habits in pre-schoolers is very important.
 What some parents may not know is that the MOE’s Gifted Education Branch also uses “Habits of Mind” as part of its Gifted Education Programme!

 Q) Quality of teachers is also very important.
 How do you manage this aspect, especially given a large centre?